neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Parameters

-1. `params: object` - an object with following members:
+`params: object` - an object with the following parameters:

 - `scriptHash: string` - script hash of the smart contract to invoke
 - `operation: string` - operation on the smart contract to call
 - `args?: Argument[]` - any input arguments for the operation
-   - `signers?: Signer[]` - sender and the scope of signature
+- `signers?: Signer[]` - sender and the scope of the signature
 - `network?: string` - network to submit this request to.
-If omitted, will default to network the provider is currently set to
+If omitted, the default network set to the provider is used

 ##### Returns

-`: object` - an object with following members:
+`: object` - an object with the following parameters:

 - `script: string` - the script which was run
 - `state: string` - status of the invocation